MSc in Sustainable Architecture Studies

 I have always had an interdisciplinary approach to solving problems.
-Therefore, after my studies I decided to pursue my curiosity and passion for understanding the business world.
-I did a Masters in Business Management Studies in Barcelona, Spain, followed by an exchange program in the USA for a semester.
+Therefore, after my studies, I decided to pursue my curiosity and passion for understanding the business world.
+I did a masters in Business Management Studies in Barcelona, Spain, followed by an exchange program in the USA for a semester.

 What is your current job like?

-Currently, I have joined a sustainability consulting company in Mumbai, thus helping me full-fill my interdisciplinary approach to work.
+Currently, I have joined a sustainability consulting company in Mumbai, thus helping me fulfil my interdisciplinary approach to work.
 But nonetheless, I feel due to my strong research experience in Sheffield and my critical approach to understanding subjects I will go on to further research work as a PhD student.

 What advice would you give to a current architecture student?

-I believe that the University of Sheffield, is a great place to study and develop your abilities as a future leader in the field of sustainable architecture and design.
+I believe that the University of Sheffield is a great place to study and develop your abilities as a future leader in the field of sustainable architecture and design.
 I would advise future students to take advantage of the teaching methodologies at the school, especially the critical feedback during design reviews and, when needed, schedule direct feedback consultation with your tutors.

 Is there anything else you would like to share with students?